cockroachdb/docs/src/current/v23.1/security-reference/transport-layer-security.md

 TLS encryption and server authentication are supported in all communication between CockroachDB nodes, and from clients to nodes.

-Currently, mutual TLS authentication, in which the client as well as the server uses a private key/public certificate pair to authenticate itself, is not supported in {{ site.data.products.db }}.
+Currently, mutual TLS authentication, in which the client as well as the server uses a private key/public certificate pair to authenticate itself, is not supported in CockroachDB {{ site.data.products.cloud }}.
 Clients must use username/password combinations.

-{{ site.data.products.core }} does supports TLS authentication for clients.
+CockroachDB {{ site.data.products.core }} does supports TLS authentication for clients.

 ### Default mode